lchestnutt/cardiotensor/README.md

 cardiotensor's documentation is available at [josephbrunet.fr/cardiotensor/](https://www.josephbrunet.fr/cardiotensor/)

-Additionally, the command line reference documentation can be viewed with uv help.

 ## Getting Started

 Have a look at our simple [./example/](./examples/README.md) that runs you through all the commands of the package